Best Walking Boots Reviewed 2017

 We’ve reviewed all of the best walking boots available in 2017 so we can save you the time and hassle of going though all the options out there.
 Do try remember that what makes a good walking boot for one person, is no good to another.
 Some people prefer lightweight boots, while others prefer stiffer, harder boots.

+We’ve provided deeper detail on our favourite and most recommended boots, so you can get a full, totally independent look at the options out there.
 Walking boots are one of the most important pieces of equipment you can buy: a comfortable, hard-wearing pair can often be the difference between a great walk and one that’s marred with blisters and cramps.
-With that in mind, all of the content on this site has been written to help you identify your individual needs and pick the best possible pair that you can.
+That in mind, take your time, and choose carefully.

 Scarpa Ranger 2 GTX Activ

 The Scarpa Ranger 2 easily jumps to the top of our list of best walking boots.
 There are two Scarpa models, both exactly the same in appearance.
 One, however, is made without the Gore-Tex liner, which compromises waterproof capability in the long run.
 If you go with these boots then make sure you get a pair with Gore-Tex, which are just a tad more expensive.

 I absolutely loved these boots, although they were a little to narrow for my feet in the end.
 If they ever make these in a wide size then I’m definitely getting a pair.
 The quality and craftsmanship of these walking boots is exceptional.
 The upper leather is calf skin and feels fantastic, the insole is of a very good quality and they offer great ankle support (although not as much as some others on this list).
 Read Full Review or Buy From Amazon.